steam/presentations/oss-by-default/open-source-by-default.md

 ---

-# Motivation and consistency
+# Motivation & Consistency

 ^ Enthusiasm for adhering to an OSS by Default approach goes up and down.
 Having consistent processes in place help keep the team on track.

 ^ Little steps and a continued focus are the best way to get there.
 It won't happen over night.
 We've got a long way to go.

+^ Being open-source by default helps this quite a bit.
+It forces the new habit and makes the decision a lot easier.
+Should we open source this isn't a question any more.

 ---

 ![inline](http://downloadwallpaperhd.com/wp-content/uploads/2013/05/Memes-Challenge-Accepted-Wallpaper-HD.jpg)

+^ Vince Vaughn looking ridiculous

 ---

-# Next Steps
+# Next Steps for Ello

 ---

-# Making the apps easy to install and bootstrap
+# Making the apps easy to<br>install and bootstrap

-^ Our API is not open-source, this poses big problems for folks wanting to build our apps.
+^ Our API is not open (yet), this poses big problems for folks wanting to build our apps.
 At the moment, no one outside of Ello can connect to a staging or production environment to load data.

+^ Our plan is to provide a sandbox for people to stay in when building our open source applications.

 ---